-2. The artificial tooth color can be matched to the nearby teeth.
+- The artificial tooth color can be matched with your natural teeth.

-3. A bridge can last for many years.
-But you must maintain its hygiene and keep it away from any accidental breakage.
+- A bridge can last for many years.
+But you must maintain oral hygiene

-The dental bridge has cared like your natural teeth.
-It should be cleaned properly in between the teeth and bridges using a proxy brush or dental floss.
+The dental bridge has to be cared like natural teeth.
+Teeth should be kept clean using a proxy brush or dental floss.
 Ensure you are properly brushing twice a day with fluoride toothpaste.

 Cost may depend on various things such as the type of the bridge and the required amount of treatment.
-But still, you can see the price on our site.
-You can find the nearby clinic in your location and consult a dentist for a detailed quotation.
+You can see the price on our site.
+You can find clinic that is close to your location and consult a dentist for a detailed quotation.